grafana/loki/docs/sources/setup/upgrade/_index.md

 1. `split_queries_by_interval` is removed from `query_range` YAML section.
 You can instead configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
 1. `frontend.forward-headers-list` CLI flag and its corresponding YAML setting are removed.
 1. `frontend.cache-split-interval` CLI flag is removed.
 Results caching interval is now determined by `querier.split-queries-by-interval`.
-1. `querier.worker-parallelism` CLI flag and its corresponding yaml setting are now removed.
-    It's removed as it does not offer additional value to already existing `querier.max-concurrent`.
+1. `querier.worker-parallelism` CLI flag and its corresponding yaml setting are now removed as it does not offer additional value to already existing `querier.max-concurrent`.
     We recommend configuring `querier.max-concurrent` to limit the max concurrent requests processed by the queriers.

 #### Legacy ingester shutdown handler is removed